problems faced by women entrepreneurs

 • Despite these problems faced by women entrepreneurs, many overcome them and build successful businesses.

-• One of the other major problems faced by women entrepreneurs is the gender pay gap.
+• One of the other major problems women entrepreneurs face is the gender pay gap.
 Women are not deemed worthy enough to earn as much as men for the same or even more amount of work.

-• This is because investors might be biased or because women may not have strong networks to help them secure funding.
+• This is because investors might be biased, or women may not have strong networks to help them secure funding.

 • They are restricted when it comes to using capital because most often they do not own wealth.